 After a delay of several years due to political objectors who felt that the scope for clinical practice was too limited in Big Rapids, the new Pharmacy Building was dedicated in 1972.
 Dr. Richard Ohvall, School of Pharmacy Dean from 1971-76, presided over the building dedication, and was responsible for initiating the successful decentralized clinical program and a major curriculum revision in 1972.
 With the departure of Dean Ohvall to Oregon State, Mr. Ron Nickel was appointed acting dean until Dr. Ian Mathison was selected as the dean.

-Ian Mathison (1977-present) currently serves as dean of the College of Pharmacy.
-Dr. Mathison s interest in pharmacy history resulted in the establishment in 1984 of the Historical Pharmacy, a place honoring the rich heritage of the profession and serving as an appropriate display area for the many gifts from alumni and donors.
+Ian Mathison served as dean of the College of Pharmacy from 1977-2011.
+Dr. Mathison's interest in pharmacy history resulted in the establishment in 1984 of the Historical Pharmacy, a place honoring the rich heritage of the profession and serving as an appropriate display area for the many gifts from alumni and donors.
 Also during this period, a detailed study of the Pharm.D. degree and a major curriculum revision of the bachelor s degree resulting in recommendations for an expanded clerkship/externship component and a limited Pharm.D. program were completed.
-Both of these recommendations have been implemented with the first Pharm.D. class being admitted in the fall of 1990.
-In addition to these changes, a college-wide commitment to research and service activities has resulted in the development, by faculty members, of several active research programs both on and off campus, as well as an increase in the number and scope of service activities, particularly by the off-campus faculty.
+Both of these recommendations were implemented with the first Pharm.D. class being admitted in the fall of 1990.
+In addition to these changes, a college-wide commitment to research and service activities resulted in the development, by faculty members, of several active research programs both on and off campus, as well as an increase in the number and scope of service activities, particularly by the off-campus faculty.
 Alumni interest in and support of the College is at an all-time high as evidenced by both financial and professional contributions.
 Graduates are providing valuable service to the College through active involvement in the alumni board and participation in the College s strategic planning efforts and curriculum revision activities.

 Further name changes occurred in 1987 when Ferris State College became Ferris State University and in 1990 when the School of Pharmacy once again became the College of Pharmacy.
 The College of Pharmacy embarked on its most ambitious programmatic changed in 2000 when the offering of the Doctor of Pharmacy degree as the sole professional degree occurred.
-This conversion to a six-year curriculum emphasizing patient care as in integrated component throughout the curriculum necessitated the establishment of an unprecedented three-campus model for the College.
-The construction of educational facilities in both Grand Rapids (in cooperation with the Grand Rapids Medical Education and Research Center for Health Professions-MERC) and Kalamazoo (in collaboration with the Kalamazoo Center for Medical Studies on the campus of Western Michigan University-Spindler Hall) enable the P3 and P4 (final year) students to optimize the application of the didactic curriculum components in patient-care settings.
+This conversion to a four-year professional curriculum with patient care integrated throughout the curriculum necessitated significant curricular changes.
+The construction of educational facilities in both Grand Rapids and Kalamazoo enabled the third and fourth year students to optimize the application of the didactic curriculum components in patient-care settings.
+In 2011 Dr. Stephen Durst became dean of the College.
+Soon after, the new Grand Rapids location was opened bringing together all of the third year students in one location in the 25 Michigan building located in what is known as the Medical Mile.
+Ferris students are able to interact with a diverse group of medical disciplines be being in the heart of one of the most dynamic medical communities in the region.

 Today, the Ferris State University College of Pharmacy is justly proud of the achievements of the past.
 Ferris has established and maintained a reputation for quality and competence through the performance of its graduates.
-The many and varied positions of responsibility in industry, education, community, and institutional pharmacy, now being occupied by graduates of Ferris State University s College of Pharmacy, clearly attest to the College s continuing interest in the various facets of the pharmaceutical profession and the quality of its educational program.
+The many and varied positions of responsibility in industry, education, community, and institutional pharmacy, now being occupied by Ferris Pharmacy graduates clearly attest to the College's continuing interest in the various facets of the profession and the quality of its educational program.

 Pharmacy in the 21 st Century

-The pharmacy program at Ferris is one that has enjoyed an exceptional reputation both within the state and throughout the nation for more than 100 years, said Ian Mathison, dean of the College of Pharmacy.
+The pharmacy program at Ferris has enjoyed an exceptional reputation both within the state and throughout the nation for over a century.
 Our graduates have distinguished themselves throughout the pharmacy profession by their intellectual and professional diligence as a result of the practice emphasis of our curriculum.

-1965 Michigan Pharmacist written by LeRoy D. Beltz, former
+written by LeRoy D. Beltz, former professor of Pharmacy.

 More History: Pharmacy become a keystone